Well, what to say about myself (without boring anyone).

-Well what to say about myself!
-I was fortunate to have my poetry and short stories first published over twenty years ago.
+I was fortunate to have poetry and short stories first published over twenty years ago.

-Subsequently the opportunity arose for some erotic short story writing for a specialist magazine/clothing company.
-During this time, together with two other photographers, I compiled and self published a book on the darker side of the myths and legends of Cheshire.
+Subsequently, together with two other photographers, I compiled and self published a book on the darker side of Cheshire's myths and legends.

-Due to circumstances, writing had to take second place for some time.
+Due to circumstances, writing had to take second place.
 Photography and jewellery design took up most of my time for many years.
-I became a tutor, first in Makeup Artistry (which I also previously qualified in), undertaking my vocational assessor qualifications and later the PTLLS teaching qualification.
+Having undertaken my vocational assessor qualifications, and later the PTLLS teaching qualification, I became a tutor.

-More recently there was an article/jewellery project published in a jewellery making magazine, and then a piece for a skin camouflage magazine.
-My other projects have been two educational DVDs on jewellery making using silver clay.
+Additionally articles were published in relation to these occupations.
+More recently, an article/jewellery project published in a jewellery making magazine, and then a piece for a skin camouflage magazine.

-In some ways the diagnosis was beneficial, for it gave me an added incentive to change my life and do things I have always wanted to, instead of making excuses for not getting stuck into them.
-Part of that is my condition but I am determined not to give in to it.
+In some ways the diagnosis was beneficial, giving me an added incentive to change my life, and do things I have always wanted to, instead of making excuses for not getting stuck into them.
+Part of which is down to my condition, but I am determined not to give in.

 Just a bit about my earlier days and hobbies.

-Being born in Cornwall, spending all my childhood and early adulthood in North Wales, I think I can be classed as a Celt.
+Being born and brought up in areas with Celtic origins, I think I can be classed as a Celt.
 It was here that I developed a love of the countryside, reading and subsequently writing.

 I find history interesting, ancient legends and its relationship with nature, especially that of Britain and its people.